Hello and welcome to ZuluDesk!

 ZuluDesk lets you enroll users from Microsoft Azure into ZuluDesk via an automated process by presenting a web clip onto the users device.
 This web clip enables authentication through Microsoft Azure, importing the user into ZuluDesk and linking the Azure account with the used iPad.

-For more information on how to do this please take a look at our dedicated knowledge-base item: Microsoft Azure Implementation
+For more information on how to do this please take a look at our dedicated knowledge-base article: Microsoft Azure Implementation

 It is possible to require an authenticated user to become the device owner using this feature, to enable this, check the option 'Make authenticated user the device owner' within a DEP profile, or by enabling the on-device/Apple Configuration enrollment authentication via Organisation > Settings > Enrollment.